hannahcgunderman/hannahcgunderman/README.md

-### Hi there!
+### Halò!
 I'm Hannah.
 I'm a geographer, writer, and data consultant.
 Great to meet you! 👋

 - 🔭 **I’m currently working on** data management education projects, particularly using popular culture to teach data management.
 Also conducting research on science fiction, geopolitics, and media!